 Section 3.
 A voter is a North American citizen, eighteen years of age, who is registered to vote, as provided by law.

 Section 4.
 The right to vote is enjoyed by all citizens of voting age and in full possession of their civil rights and is the sole requirement for holding public office.

 Section 5.
-Every North American citizen and individual within the Nation's borders having the legal status of permanent resident share all the rights and freedoms of this Constitution, except the right to vote and hold public office.
+Every North American citizen and individual within the Nation's borders having the legal status of permanent resident share all the rights and freedoms of this Constitution, except the right to vote and/or hold public office.

 Every North American citizen has the right to enter, remain in or leave the country.
 There shall be no law abridging the right of citizens to live or travel within or beyond the borders of the Nation, except in cases of treason or felony crime.
 Any citizen may file a legal action to expose or nullify an act injurious to the public, the State, the environment, or historic or cultural interests, and such citizen shall, except in case of proven bad faith, be exempt from judicial costs and/or the burden of defeat, and shall be eligible to receive up to forty percent (40%) of the monetary value of the activity exposed or nullified, as judicially determined.

 There shall be a separation of church and state; the state shall not be hostile to religion.
+The property and income of religious organizations, like all corporations, are subject to regulation and taxation.
 No religious test shall be required as a qualification for any office or position of public trust.

-No law shall be made which abridges the right of the people to their fundamental and traditional freedoms of opinion, thought, conscience and religious belief, and their personal expression thereof, verbally and/or in writing, or their rights to associate, to assemble peaceably, to organize themselves for lawful purposes, to petition government, to initiate legislation, to recall elected officials or to vote.
+No law shall be made which abridges the right of the people to their fundamental and traditional freedoms of speech and press or their rights to assemble peaceably, to associate, to organize themselves for lawful purposes, to petition government, to initiate legislation, to recall elected officials or to vote.

-The exercise of rights may not be inimical to the peace, order, health, safety, or morals of the community.
+No right is absolute and its exercise may not be inimical to the peace, order, health, safety, or morals of the community.

 There shall be no system of universal identification, internal passports or residency permits.